vipulkumawat/IQ/Python.md

 PYTHONHOME
 It is an alternative module search path.
 It is usually embedded in the PYTHONSTARTUP or PYTHONPATH directories to make switching module libraries easy.

+There are three different ways to start Python − Interactive Interpreter
+You can start Python from Unix, DOS, or any other system that provides you a command-line interpreter or shell window.

+list of all the available command line options
+-d
+It provides debug output.

+-O
+It generates optimized bytecode (resulting in .pyo files).

+-S
+Do not run import site to look for Python paths on startup.

+-v
+verbose output (detailed trace on import statements).

+-X
+disable class-based built-in exceptions (just use strings); obsolete starting with version 1.6.

+-c cmd
+run Python script sent in as cmd string

+file
+run Python script from given file

+Script from the Command-line
+A Python script can be executed at command line by invoking the interpreter on your application

+Integrated Development Environment
+You can run Python from a Graphical User Interface (GUI) environment as well, if you have a GUI application on your system that supports Python.

+Unix − IDLE is the very first Unix IDE for Python.

+Windows − PythonWin is the first Windows interface for Python and is an IDE with a GUI.

+Macintosh − The Macintosh version of Python along with the IDLE IDE is available from the main website, downloadable as either MacBinary or BinHex'd files.

 ```